kendall-s/VisualisationNotebooks/README.md

 # VisualisationNotebooks
-Repo for random assortments of jupyter notebooks that I have used for visualising different datasets
+Repo for random assortments of jupyter notebooks that I have used for visualising different datasets.
+Some of these notebooks are a little big for Github to render, so if you want to view them download and run jupyter notebook :)

 ## Contents: